-I know it’s a little early to be talking about, even thinking about, what you will do after your thru-hike or LASH is over.
+I know it’s a little early to be talking about, even thinking about, what you will do after your Appalachian Trail thru-hike or LASH is over.

-But, sometimes, it is so hard to keep these thoughts and anxieties at bay.
-Especially, when you have zero plans for what's coming next.
-I know, I've been there!
+But, sometimes, it is so hard to keep these thoughts, anxieties and post-trail depression at bay.
+Especially, when you have zero plans for what’s coming next.
+I know, I’ve been there!

-So what should you do after your hike is over?
+So, what should you do after your thru hike is over?

 Here are 12 things that helped me after spending 5 months on the Appalachian Trail.

 This post may contain affiliate links for your convenience, see my full disclosure for more info.

 - Take a breath.
 Seriously, though.
 Grab your favorite beverage and go sit outside in the fresh air for a minute or ten.
 I promise you can start stressing again after getting some fresh air.
 Do this every day after you get off the trail.

 - Recognize that you are a different person now, than when you started your hike.
 Your friends and family may not recognize this immediately, or ever, but you need to know that you have changed.